Social behavior that is a natural part of the fantasy sports experience

 Group play behavior designed to gain an unfair advantage over others

-Discussing strategy around building lineups, statistics, and the quality of your picks.
+Discussing strategy around building lineups, statistics, and the quality of your picks publicly or privately.

-Example: Having a group chat with other friends who play on DraftKings to discuss players that you think will be great plays in that week's contests.
+Example A: Having a group chat with other friends who play on DraftKings to discuss players that you think will be great plays in that day's contests.

-Team-building a lineup, or a set of complementary lineups which serve to work together AND executing a strategy that may create any unfair advantage over individual play.
+Team-building complementary lineups which serve to work together AND executing a strategy that may create any unfair advantage over individual play.

 Example B: You and a group of friends collaborate in NFL contests to each draft different QBs and WRs, to guarantee you aren't competing as directly with each other.

-Using lineup construction tools from 3rd party fantasy sports websites to help build your lineups.
+Using projections, written or video advice, or lineup construction tools from 3rd party fantasy sports websites to help build your lineups.